tshino/vscode-vz-like-keymap/README.md

 This is a Visual Studio Code extension which provides a keymap similar to good old Vz Editor.

-- More than 40 shortcuts to provide basic experience almost identical to Vz Editor
+- More than 50 shortcuts to provide basic experience which is almost identical to Vz Editor
 - Permissive two-stroke keys (e.g. Ctrl+Q Ctrl+X is equivalent to Ctrl+Q X)
 - Text stack (push/pop to the clibboard) is supported for actions Cut, Copy and Paste
 - Selection mode (toggle by Ctrl+B) and Column selection mode (toggle by Ctrk+K B)